AmirUsefian/text-similarity-clustering/README.md

 > **⚠️ Important:** For optimal results, it is recommended to set the similarity threshold to **40%**.
 This threshold balances precision and recall, ensuring that similar captions are accurately identified without including too many false positives.

-## Example Image

-Below is an example image that illustrates the clustering process:

 ![Clustering Example](images/image.jpg)